 Other Ways to Treat Disease

-Yet, opiates remain the number one choice for doctors and medical professionals to treat pain.
-And with little other options, those who need the help turn to opiates.
-Many with little or no education on the addictive nature of the prescriptions they are being given.
+And, as opiates remain the number one choice for doctors and medical professionals to treat pain with few other options, more and more addicts are made every day.
+Many of those prescribed these medications get hooked with little or no education on the addictive nature of the prescriptions they are being given.

 No matter what the answer is, opiates are obviously causing major addiction issues in the USA.
 Whether an addict chooses to be an addict or not isn’t the point, the point is that once someone is addicted, they need help to find freedom from that addiction.

 And Ibogaine treatment centers may be the best option for those who are struggling.

 Howard Lotsof and his Legacy